PRATIKKADU53/EDS/README.md

-# In this repository there all the Eds subject activitys
+# In this repository, there are all the Eds subject activities